borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 Since the noise is defined in the tangent space, both sides denote vector expressions in $\mathbb{R}^{6}$.
 Both also correspond to zero-mean Gaussians, hence the right-hand side can be used as a proper factor in our estimation framework.
 In fact, the expression on the right side is _exactly_ the same used in GTSAM to define the [`BetweenFactor`](https://github.com/devbharat/gtsam/blob/master/gtsam/slam/BetweenFactor.h#L90).

 We must also keep in mind here that by using the **local** operation, **the residual vector will follow the same ordering**.
-As we mentioned before, for `Pose3` objects, it will encode orientation error in the first 3 components, while translation error in the last ones.
+As we mentioned before for `Pose3` objects, it will encode orientation error in the first 3 components, while translation error in the last ones.
 In this way, if we write the expanded expression for the Gaussian factor, we can notice that all the components are weighted accordingly (orientation first, and then translation):

 $$
 \begin{align}